School of Nursing classroom

 Signe Skott Cooper Hall

-In fall 2014, the School of Nursing moved to the new Signe Skott Cooper Hall.
+The School of Nursing is located in Signe Skott Cooper Hall.
 This $53.3 million nursing building features world-class technology and innovative educational spaces that will allow the nursing school to address health care’s new standard of excellence—high-tech and high-touch methods and practices that result in better patient outcomes and greater satisfaction with care.

 Advising and Student Services